Reviewed and fact-checked by Sayantoni Das

-Over the past few years, you have consistently heard the term ‘Blockchain technology,’ probably regarding cryptocurrencies like Bitcoin.
-It seems like Blockchain is a platitude but in a hypothetical sense, as there is no real meaning that the layman can understand easily.
-It is imperative to understand what is Blockchain, the technology used, how it works, and how it’s becoming vital in the digital world.
+Over the past few years, you have consistently heard the term ‘blockchain technology,’ probably regarding cryptocurrencies, like Bitcoin.
+In fact, you may be asking yourself, “what is blockchain technology?”
+It seems like blockchain is a platitude but in a hypothetical sense, as there is no real meaning that the layman can understand easily.
+It is imperative to answer “what is blockchain technology, “including the technology that is used, how it works, and how it’s becoming vital in the digital world.

-So, the onus is on you to learn this evolving technology to prepare for the future.
-If you are new to Blockchain, then this is the right platform to gain solid foundational knowledge.
-In this article, you will learn what Blockchain technology is, how Blockchain works, why it’s important, and how you can use this field to advance your career.
+As blockchain continues to grow and become more user-friendly, the onus is on you to learn this evolving technology to prepare for the future.
+If you are new to blockchain, then this is the right platform to gain solid foundational knowledge.
+In this article, you learn how to answer the question, “what is blockchain technology?”
+You’ll also learn how blockchain works, why it’s important, and how you can use this field to advance your career.

 Blockchain technology is a structure that stores transactional records, also known as the block, of the public in several databases, known as the “chain,” in a network connected through peer-to-peer nodes.
 Typically, this storage is referred to as a ‘digital ledger.’